Cooper Landing is a friendly roadside town on the Kenai River where the stream starts from the turquoise waters of Kenai

 Lake.
 Two world-class salmon streams – the Kenai and Russian Rivers – meet here.
 The surrounding countryside is beautiful.
 Salmon

 fishing in Cooper Landing is excellent.
-Fly-fishing in September isn’t so bad, either.
+Fly-fishing in September is also good.

 Cooper Landing is a group of stores, outfitters, and lodging establishments that runs along the Kenai River west of